jori-nordic/pytest-hw-ncs/README.md

 # Pytest-based embedded testing framework

+# WARNING

+This branch IS NOT READY YET!
+DO NOT USE!
+Also I force-push all the time :)

 # What is it

 This is an example test framework for testing embedded applications on the nRF52 and nRF53 platforms.